 When you are using an Exchange or Outlook.com account, your emails are already being scanned and filtered at server level.
-These filters are largely the same as the Junk E-mail filter of Outlook so Outlook may not even have filtered out the original email in the first place.
+These filters are better than the (no longer updated) Junk E-mail filter of Outlook so Outlook may not even have filtered out the original email in the first place.

 However, when you sync an Exchange or Outlook.com account, the Junk E-mail Filter will indeed scan the message again, so when you have moved an item out of the Junk E-mail folder, it now may be caught by the local Outlook Junk E-mail filter.

-By disabling Outlook’s own Junk E-mail Filter, you’ll completely rely on the Junk Email filtering capabilities of Exchange or Outlook.com.
-These however are updated more frequently than Outlook’s Junk Email Filter (sometimes even multiple times per day).
-Also, even though you have disabled the Junk E-mail filter in Outlook, it will still use Outlook’s Safe and Blocked lists.
+By disabling Outlook's own Junk E-mail Filter, you'll completely rely on the Junk Email filtering capabilities of Exchange or Outlook.com.
+These however are updated constantly and much more powerful than Outlook's Junk Email Filter.
+Also, even though you have disabled the Junk E-mail filter in Outlook, it will still use Outlook's Safe and Blocked lists.

-Note that you’ll have to disable the Junk Email filter on a per account basis.
-With an Exchange account (which all Outlook.com will soon be using as well), this setting is automatically synchronized to your other computers so you don’t have to disable it multiple times.
+Note that you'll have to disable the Junk Email filter on a per account basis.
+With an Exchange account (which also includes Outlook.com), this setting is automatically synchronized to your other computers so you don't have to disable it multiple times.

 Disable the Junk E-mail Filter in Outlook and rely on server-based filtering instead.

 When you are using an IMAP account, you are basically in the same situation as with an Exchange or Outlook.com account.
 However, the main difference is that the IMAP server is using a different Junk E-mail filter or may not be filtering at all.
 You can log on to your web based mailbox to find out or ask the ISP hosting your mailbox.